 Every single website is categorized when it gets published online.
-As we touched on in the section above, some sites are blocked by ‘connection providers’, such as café’s and other areas that offer public WiFi services.
-Other websites are blocked by employers in their place of work, some are blocked by parental controls, and in certain countries, the government will decide which sites they want their people to access or not.
+As we touched on in the section above, some sites are blocked by ‘connection providers,’ such as café’s and other areas that offer public WiFi services.
+Employers block other websites in their place of work, parental controls block some, and in certain countries, the government will decide which sites they want their people to access or not.

-The reasons that these providers choose to block certain sites can vary greatly.
+The reasons that these providers choose to block specific sites can vary greatly.

 For parents, they want to make sure their children do not inadvertently arrive at a site with inappropriate content displayed.